Brentwood Town F.C.: Ground

 Manor Athletic played at King George's Playing Fields until moving to Larkin's Playing Field in 1957.
 In 1992 they were required to leave the ground in order to maintain senior status, and groundshared at East Thurrock United's Rookery Hill.
 The following year they moved to the Brentwood Centre, with the opening match played on 9 October 1993.
 Initially the only spectator facilities was a covered area adjacent to the clubhouse; seats were later installed in one half of the stand.
 Floodlights were installed in 1999.
 A record attendance was set in August 2004 when a crowd of 472 watched a friendly match against a West Ham United XI.
 This was beaten in April 2022 when 897 watched the play-off semi-final match against Stowmarket Town.
 A new record of 1,323 was set in December 2024 for an FA Trophy match against Southend United.
 This was bettered when 1,467 spectators attended a 21 April 2025 title-deciding match against Basildon United.
+Another new record was set on 20 September 2025 when 1,574 watched an Isthmian League Premier Division match against local rivals Billericay Town.